-This is an award-winning recipe I created for a "celebrity" beef cookoff at the Western Idaho Fair in 1999.
-There are pictures from the big day below.
-In my family, we call this dish Owyhee Beef and the name is a tribute to a part of Idaho history many people don't know about.
-(Scroll down for the story.)
+Idaho Beef is an award-winning recipe for grilling Tri-Tip.
+I created it for a "celebrity" beef cookoff at the Western Idaho Fair in 1999.
+My family calls this dish Owyhee Beef and the name is a tribute to a part of Idaho history many people don't know about.
+(The story is below.)

 Marinade and Dipping Sauce

 - 1 16 ounce bottle Your favorite BBQ sauce, I like Chivers, Spicy Apple @chivers (not sponsored)

 - 2 teaspoons freshly grated ginger save 1 teaspoon or sautéing the veggies

 - 1/2 cup pineapple juice saved after you drain the pineapple slices from the can, below